-'''

-\begin{array}{c} {\rm RUN\ PSQLCOB.PUB.SYS;INFO="} "DBEnvironmentName \\ \\ \left\{ \begin{array}{c} {\rm MODULE(\it ModuleName)} \\ {\rm OWNER\ (\it OwnerName)} \\ {\rm FLAGGER\ (\it FlaggerName)} \\ {\rm ANSI} \\ {\rm NOINSTALL} \\ \\ {\rm INSTALL(\it DBEFileSetName)} \\ \\ \left\{ \begin{array}{c} {\rm DROP\ \left\{ \begin{array}{c} {\rm PRESERVE} \\ {\rm REVOKE} \end{array} \right\} \\ {\rm NODROP} \\ \\ {\rm NOWARN} \end{array} \right\} \\ \end{array} \right\} \\ \end{array} \right. \\ \left\{ \begin{array}{c} {\rm NOWARN\ \left\{ \begin{array}{c} {\rm N

-'''

-DBEnvironmentName
+Parameters

-identifies the DBEnvironment in which a module is to be stored.
-You can use a backreference to a file defined in a file equation for this parameter.
+DBEnvironmentName identifies the DBEnvironment in which a module is to be stored. -i SourceFileName identifies the name of the input file containing the source code to be preprocessed.
+If not specified, sqlin is the default.

-1-2 Using the Preprocessor

-ModuleName

-assigns a name to the stored module.
+-p ModifiedSourceFileName identifies the name for the modified source code file.
+If a name is not specified, the preprocessor generated code is written to a file with the same name as SourceFileName and with an appropriate file extension, as follows:

+Language File Name Extension

+С SourceFileName.c

+COBOL SourceFileName.cbl

+FORTRAN SourceFileName.f

+Pascal SourceFileName.p

+-o OwnerName associates the stored module with a DBEUserID, a class name, or a group name.
+You can specify an owner name for the module if you have DBA authority in the DBEnvironment where the module is created or if you are the current owner of the module.
+If not specified, the owner name is your DBEUserID.
+Any object names in SourceFileName not qualified with an owner name are qualified with this OwnerName. -m ModuleName assigns a name to the stored module.
 Module names must follow the rules governing ALLBASE/SQL basic names as described in the ALLBASE/SQL Reference Manual.
 If a module name is not specified, the preprocessor uses the PROGRAM-ID (for a C application) or the SourceFileName (for other languages) in upper case as the module name.
-This module name is stored in the module file, SQLMOD.
+This module name is stored in the module file, ModifiedSourceFileName.sqlm. -f FlaggerName is the name of the flagger being invoked.

-OwnerName

-associates the stored module with a User@Account, a class name, or a group name.
-You can specify an owner name for the module only if you have DBA authority in the DBEnvironment where the module is to be stored.
-If not specified, the owner name is your log-on User@Account.
-Any object names in SQLIN not qualified with an owner name are qualified with this OwnerName.

-FlaggerName

-is the name of the flagger being invoked.
 At this release FIPS127.1 is the only valid FlaggerName.
 FlaggerName is not case sensitive.

-Refer to the "Flagging Non-Standard SQL with the FIPS Flagger" chapter in this manual.

-ANSI

-preprocesses the application in ANSI mode.
-The preprocessor generates an SQLCA declaration automatically and implicit updatability is in effect.

-Refer to the sections "Understanding Implicit Updatability" and "Declaring the SQLCA" in this manual.
+Refer to the "Flagging Non-Standard SQL with the FIPS Flagger" chapter in this manual. preprocesses the application in ANSI mode.
+The preprocessor -a generates an SQLCA declaration automatically and implicit updatability is in effect.
+Refer to the sections "Understanding Implicit Updatability" and "Declaring the SQLCA" in this manual. - N indicates that no sections are to be stored in a DBEnvironment during preprocessing.

-NOINSTALL

-indicates that no sections are to be stored in a DBEnvironment during preprocessing.
 A module that can be installed in a DBEnvironment with the ISQL INSTALL command is generated.
 This is the only option for which a DBEnvironment name is not required.
 If a DBEnvironment name is specified, a connection is established, and bind errors and warnings are generated for missing objects.
 If no DBEnvironment name is specified, no connection is made and no bind errors or warnings are generated.

-$INSTALL \ DBEFileSetName$

-identifies the DBEFileSet in which a module's static sections are to be stored.

-A DBEFileSetName specified in the preprocessor command line overrides any explicit specification in the IN DBEFileSetName clause of any ALTER TABLE, CREATE PROCEDURE, CREATE RULE, CREATE TABLE, CREATE VIEW, DECLARE CURSOR, or PREPARE statement within the preprocessed application.
+-n DBEFileSetName identifies the DBEFileSet in which a module's static sections are to be stored.
+A DBEFileSetName specified in the preprocessor command line overrides any explicit specification in the IN DBEFileSetName clause of any CREATE PROCEDURE, CREATE RULE, CREATE VIEW, DECLARE CURSOR, or PREPARE statement within the preprocessed application. -d deletes any module currently stored in the DBEnvironment by the ModuleName and OwnerName specified in the command string.
+If not specified, any module having these names is not dropped, and existing RUN authorities for that module are preserved. - r is specified when the program being preprocessed already has a stored module and you want to revoke existing RUN authorities for that module.
+The -r option cannot be specified unless -d is also specified.
+If the -r option is not specified, it is assumed that all existing RUN authorities for that module are to be PRESERVED. -W converts preprocessor generated bind warnings to errors.
+If -W is not specified, the default bind warnings will be generated.

-DROP

-Deletes any module currently stored in the DBEnvironment by the ModuleName and OwnerName specified in the INFO string.

-PRESERVE Is specified when the program being preprocessed already has a stored module and you want to preserve existing RUN authorities for that module.
-If not specified, PRESERVE is assumed.
-PRESERVE cannot be specified unless DROP is also specified.

-REVOKE Is specified when the program being preprocessed already has a stored module and you want to revoke existing RUN authorities for that module.
-REVOKE cannot be specified unless DROP is also specified.

-NODROP Terminates preprocessing if any module currently exists in the DBEnvironment by the ModuleName and OwnerName specified in the INFO string.
-If not specified, NODROP is assumed.

-NOWARN Converts preprocessor generated bind warnings to errors.

-WARN Generates the default bind warnings.
-If neither NOWARN or

-WARN is specified, the default bind warnings are generated.

-THREAD For C applications only; used to support threaded applications.

-When specified, the C preprocessor will not generate the #include "SQLVAR" at the beginning of SQLOUT.
-You must insert a #include "SQLVAR" wherever local variables are required to compile and utilize application threads successfully.